-In 2017, the colleges of the Yosemite Community College District participated in the following training
+In 2018, the colleges of the Yosemite Community College District participated in the following training:

 - New Student Orientation.
 Online orientation discusses Sexual Assault, Intimate, Partner Violence, Stalking, Consent, How to Report, Support Services and Bystander Intervention - New Student Orientation.
 College Skills Summer Program, Sexual Assault, Consent, Intimate Partner Violence, Stalking, Reporting, and Bystander Intervention. - Agriculture Intern Orientation.
 New interns residing on the campus receive training on Sexual Assault, Consent, Bystander Intervention, Domestic Violence and Stalking Prevention and resources for reporting. - Club Training.
-Training for student clubs and organizations on Sexual Assault, Dating Violence, Stalking, Alcohol & Drugs, Consent, and resources for reporting.
-(22 Sessions) - New Employee Orientation.
-Covering Reporting responsibilities under Title IX and Board Policy
+Training for student clubs and organizations on Sexual Assault, Dating Violence, Stalking, Alcohol & Drugs, Consent, and resources for reporting. - New Employee Orientation.
+Covering Reporting responsibilities under the Clery Act, Title IX and Board Policy.
+The Behavioral Intervention Program at the colleges. - Division/Department Meetings.
+Title IX Coordinator attends Division Department meetings and conducts training on one of the areas covered by Title IX (Sexual Assault,

-- what to report. - Division/Department Meetings.
-Title IX Coordinator attends Division Department meetings and conducts training on one of the areas covered by Title IX (Sexual Assault, Sexual Harassment, Dating Violence, Stalking) How to Report, actions to be taken to assist the victim. - Athletics Meeting.
-Title IX meeting with Athletic Division Coaches on their role in Title IX, Reporting Incidents, providing training to teams on Bystander Intervention, Consent and Sexual Assault. - Staff members receive additional information as part of an annual Comprehensive Emergency Operations Plan and Disaster Preparedness training. - Healthy Relationships (Health Services, Healthy Living Series): Discussion on the aspects of Healthy Relationships

-- Domestic/Dating Violence Prevention by Stanislaus Family Justice Center - Human Trafficking Class by Without Permission - Sexual Assault Prevention Workshop (Date Rape) By Katie Koestner - Campus Safety Officer Training.
+- Sexual Harassment, Dating Violence, Stalking) How to Report, actions to be taken to assist the victim. - Athletics Meeting.
+Title IX meeting with Athletic Division Coaches on their role in Title IX, Reporting Incidents, providing training to teams on Bystander Intervention, Consent and Sexual Assault. - Staff members receive additional information as part of an annual Emergency Operations Plan and Disaster Preparedness training. - Healthy Relationships (Health Services, Healthy Living Series): Discussion on the aspects of Healthy Relationships - Domestic/Dating Violence Prevention by Haven Center of Stanislaus - Human Trafficking Class by Without Permission - Campus Safety Officer Training.
 Responding to Sexual Assault.
-Training on appropriate response to a report of sexual assault in a trauma informed manner - Campus Safety Dispatcher Training.
-Handling Calls of Domestic Violence, Dating Violence, Stalking, and Sexual Assault. - No Class Canceled.
-With sufficient notice from an instructor or Dean, Title IX and Campus Safety and Security will come and conduct a class on crime prevention and safety issues related to campus. - Hosted the Association of Title IX Administrators Investigator 1 Training for Colleges and Universities throughout California. - Rape Aggression Defense.
-Basic Personal Defense for Women teaches risk awareness, risk avoidance, and defense from abduction and assault. - Athletics Team/Coach Discussions on Sexual Misconduct.
+Training on appropriate response to a report of sexual assault in a trauma informed manner. - Campus Safety Dispatcher Training.
+Handling Calls of Domestic Violence, Dating Violence, Stalking, and Sexual Assault.

+- No Class Canceled.
+With sufficient notice from an instructor or Dean, Title IX and Campus Safety and Security will come and conduct a class on crime prevention and safety issues related to campus. - Rape Aggression Defense.
+Basic Personal Defense for Women teaches risk awareness, risk avoidance, and - defense from abduction and assault. - Athletics Team/Coach Discussions on Sexual Misconduct. - Title IX Investigation and Adjudication Training.